ai-deep-learning/web-site/README.md

 Set disk size to 150 Gb

-* Create a notebook on ml.t3.2xlarge. ml.t3.xlarge and below are too small.
-I did not try ml.t3.2xlarge yet.
-Customize to have 150 Gb storage.
-Note: tried ml.m5.4xlarge, but it was exceeding my quota so I'm trying 2xlarge first.
-2x is dying, requested quotas increase at https://us-east-1.console.aws.amazon.com/servicequotas/home/
+* Create a notebook on ml.m5.12xlarge, requested quotas increase at https://us-east-1.console.aws.amazon.com/servicequotas/home/
 * Open a JupyterLab
 * Go to terminal and create a symbolic link from`` ~/.cache/huggingface`` to ``/home/ec2-user/SageMaker/.cache/huggingface``.
 This is needed to have enough space for cache (~80 Gb)
     * ``sh-4.2$ mkdir /home/ec2-user/SageMaker/.cache``